 - Training exists, but documentation is missing (certificates, records, completion dates).

 None of these scenarios comply with the law.
-FAU inspectors specifically target employee training, and absence of documentation is extremely difficult to defend.
+FAU inspectors specifically target training of employees and persons in a comparable position, and absence of documentation is extremely difficult to defend.

 What the Training Must Cover

-The law doesn't specify a rigid syllabus, but from the nature of the duties, it is clear what the employee must learn.
+The law doesn't specify a rigid syllabus, but from the nature of the duties, it is clear what the employee or person in a comparable position must learn.
 The training must prepare them for actual situations – not just recited definitions.
 Specifically, it involves four areas:

 1. Suspicious Transactions